MicrosoftDocs/msteams-docs/msteams-platform/webhooks-and-connectors/how-to/add-incoming-webhook.md

    :::image type="content" source="../../assets/images/configure_1-new-teams.png" alt-text="The screenshot shows how to configure and upload an image for your webhooks.":::

-1. Provide a name for your webhook and upload an image if necessary.
+1. Provide a name for the webhook and upload an image if necessary.

 1. Select **Create**.